navigonia/FindYourVenue/README.md

 ## Notes

+- You might use the admin login credentials with Usernam: distgis Password: distgis
 - Database and raster data are stored in Docker volumes to ensure data persistence across container restarts.
 - Environment variables in the `docker-compose.yml` file can be modified if necessary.